bnak/Recommendations_Engine/README.md

 This is an implementation of a neighbor-based matrix decomposition recommendations engine using [Yelp's mrjob package](https://github.com/Yelp/mrjob) to run the program on [Amazon's Elastic MapReduce](http://aws.amazon.com/elasticmapreduce/).

+#<b>Quickstart</b>
+Install Python packages Yelp's mrjob package](https://github.com/Yelp/mrjob) and NumPy.

+build_matrix.py will read in a directory, build the initial ratings matrix, and create predicted ratings that can be output to the terminal.

+mr_job_recommendations.py will load:
+dictionary of movie ratings - (Key: (movie_id, user_id), Value: rating) dictionary of movies and users who have rated each movie, used to build neighborhoods - (Key: movie_id, Value: list of users who have rated that movie)
+The map function places movies into neighborhoods and the reduce function produced predicted ratings through matrix decomposition.
+Yelp's mrjob package has great [documentation](https://pythonhosted.org/mrjob/) and can be configured to Hadoop and Amazon EMR jobs.

+Within the Python files, you can also set the following inputs to affect the accuracy of the algorithm, and the impact of these parameters are discussed in more detail below:

+	    K     : the number of latent features iterations : the maximum number of iterations toward optimization alpha : the learning rate (rate at which vectors in P and Q are incremented toward existing ratings) beta  : the regularization parameter

 #<b>File Manifest:</b>